Skip to content

 Systematic and meditative vinyāsa yoga practice

-Ashtanga yoga is a systematic way of practicing traditional hatha yoga postures, where each posture is linked to the next one with pre-defined movements and breaths (vinyāsa).
-The breath is the central and most important element to the practice, coupled with a deep concentration inwards (pratyāhāra) during the whole practice.
+The breath is the most central element to the practice, coupled with a deep concentration inwards (pratyāhāra) during the whole practice.

 The practice may seem like an acrobatic exercise, since we use our bodies to achieve these states of inner concentration and focus in hatha yoga.